 Art diagnostics is, among other things, an outpost for the protection of cultural heritage.
-The one case we are presenting here is one of the many we have treated.
-Not all of them become public, as they do not all end in court.
-Moreover, we have to respect the secrecy of the investigations and the necessary time before the conclusion of the trial.
+The case we are presenting here is one of the many we have treated.
+Not all of them become public, and they do not all end in court.

-In France legislation imposes to distroy fake paintings.
-Perhaps too extreme.
-But the damages that a fake painting can do to the buyer, to the understading of the esthetic of a painter and to the market, is vast.
+In France legislation imposes to destroy fake paintings.
+Perhaps this is too extreme.
+But the damages that a fake painting can do to the buyer, to the understanding of the esthetic of a painter and to the market, iare vast.

 Who wants to have a fake Picasso circulating the market?